Cenk Uygur: Israel

 Uygur is highly critical of Israel.
-In 2006, he suggested that someone should "bulldoze" Jerusalem.
+During the 2008 Gaza War, he criticized Israeli actions in Gaza, particularly an Israeli strike on a UN school that killed 30 Palestinian civilians.
 In 2011, he criticized the Israel Defense Forces for the 2010 Gaza Freedom Flotilla, which resulted in the IDF killing multiple civilians.

 He has strongly opposed the Gaza war, repeatedly citing the high number of civilian deaths and has accused Israel of committing a genocide against the Palestinians.
 He has also expressed opposition to Hamas and condemned the October 7 attacks.
 Uygur has supported the implementation of a two-state solution with the 1967 borders.

 Presidential elections

 In 2000, Uygur voted for John McCain in the Republican primaries; however, he did not vote for McCain in the 2008 United States presidential election due to his perceived proximity to the Christian right and his views on taxes and waterboarding.
 Uygur supported the presidential campaigns of Bernie Sanders in 2016 and 2020.

-Following the 2024 United States presidential election, Uygur has expressed disdain with the Democratic Party, believing that they have strayed from populist ideals and become more elitist than the Republican Party, specifically citing Elon Musk's reception to criticism.
+He ultimately ended up supporting Kamala Harris over Donald Trump in the 2024 United States presidential election.
+However after 2024 election, Uygur has expressed disdain with the Democratic Party, believing that they have strayed from populist ideals and become more elitist than the Republican Party, specifically citing Elon Musk's reception to criticism.